SandQuattro/crypto-p2p-trading-app/README.md

    }
    ```

-3. **Note** that the system reuses the existing wallet for the same user
+3. **Note** that the system creates new deposit wallet for the same user but new order!
+This is a good practice in p2p systems!
+It's for better tracking and identification.

 4. **Verify the new order**: